MSU Online Horse Judging

 Coaches and adult leaders can utilize this site as it contains numerous four-horse classes of Halter, Western Pleasure, Hunter Under Saddle, Western Horsemanship, Hunt Seat Equitation, Trail, Ranch Riding, Western Riding, Tie-down roping and more with new classes added each month.
 Each class also has a video set of reasons or a voice over critique from members of the Mississippi State University Collegiate Judging Team.
 Additionally, quick tips and tutorials will be added routinely concerning “how to mark a score card” and “what are penalties and when should they be applied?”

-Cost: There are three options to access all the classes and additional content:
+Cost: There are two options to access all the classes and additional content:

 - Yearly membership ($180/year).